Jevi-Waugh/PatternAnalysis-2025/recognition/FLAN-T5-Jevi-Waugh/README.md

 | **Test** | 10,537 |
 | **Total** | 170,991 |

+Note: The validation is used primarily for testing, as the testing set does not have the reference for its corresponding radiology_report.
 ### Data Structure of the dataset

 Each data point contains: